swati210994/swati210994.github.io/_pages/cv.md

     * Building and evaluating assignments and projects.
     * Assisting instructors in conducting lab sessions and exams for a batch of students.
     * Tutorials in lab sessions.
+ * <b>CareerPedia</b>
+  * Worked as business development intern for a period of one month in Pune, Maharshtra.
+  * Organised 7 awareness drives for students and parents to guide students towards their career goals.
+  * Partnered with 4 schools to create awareness through career pedia application.

 Extra Curricular & Scholastic Achievements
 ======
 * Securing <b>AA</b> grade in M.Tech. seminar, IIT Bombay
-* Active member of Abhay dramatics club, IIT (ISM) Dhanbad, 2013-17
+* Active member of [Abhay dramatics club](https://www.facebook.com/abhaydramaticsclub/), IIT (ISM) Dhanbad, 2013-17

 Projects & Talks